-- Engage with government, Crown and industry partners on accessibility and broader DEI topics. - Review the accessibility of FII's programs for diverse groups.
+- Engage with government, Crown agencies and industry partners on accessibility topics. - Review the accessibility of FII's programs for diverse groups.

-- FII now lists DEI requirements in its Call for Proposals for funding programs.
-Resources and training on DEI have been provided to proponents to aid in their submissions. - FII continues to engage with government, industry and Crowns on DEI/Accessibility-related topics.
-This has included the sharing of

-DEI/accessibility plans and strategies to compare approaches and best practices.
+- FII lists DEI requirements in its Call for Proposals for funding programs.
+Resources and training on DEI have been provided to proponents to aid in their submissions. - FII continues to engage with government, industry and Crown agencies on accessibility-related topics.
+This has included the sharing of accessibility plans and strategies to compare approaches and best practices.

-- Continue to include DEI in FII's Call for Proposals (CFP) requirements. - Assess the CFP process and documentation to ensure accessibility, with changes as needed.
+• Continue to include DEI in FII's Call for Proposals (CFP) requirements.